Timothy Parmele 1764-1791

 Timothy and Matty Norton were wed Aug.
 24, 1788, in Branford.
 Matty, born in 1761 to Thomas and Mercy (Tyler) Norton.
 Sons John and Timothy were born in 1789 and 1791 respectively.

 The Journal of April 4, 1790, above left, says Timothy and the Lion were cleared at the Port of New Haven for Martinico [Martinique].
 And Hartford's Connecticut Courant of Dec.
 20, 1790, above right, puts him at St. Eustatis, a Dutch volcanic island east of Puerto Rico.

 Dorothy Smallwood's Parmelee Data states that Timothy was aboard the Hawk when it sailed from Branford on Oct.
 4, 1791, and was "never heard from."
 The sloop, with Stephen Trowbridge master, was bound for Martinique in the Oct.
 10, 1791, edition of the Danbury, Conn., Farmers Journal.
-I haven't been able to determine if she meant that it was Timothy or the ship itself that disappeared.
+I haven't been able to determine if she meant that it was just Timothy or the entire ship and all aboard that disappeared.
 Three years later, widow Matty opened probate with this announcement in the Nov.
 13, 1794, edition of the Connecticut Journal.
 Sons John and Timothy were 5 and 3, respectively.
 She would lose both of them to the sea at age 19: John in 1808 and Timothy two years later.
 At that time Matty made about a dozen real estate sales -- many of them to her Norton relatives -- in Branford.
 The last was a quit-claim to Asa Norton in 1830.